Medical Terms Glossary

 Aerial activity For the purposes of an AA Life application, an aerial activity is an activity where any part of it is carried out at a height of more than 20 metres.

-Alcohol abuse Refers to the overuse or misuse of alcohol.
+Alcohol abuse Problem drinking Refers to the overuse or misuse of alcohol.

 It is possible to abuse alcohol without being dependent on it.

-Alzheimer's disease A form of dementia.
-Affects the brain.
-Sufferers experience a gradual decline in their ability to remember, understand, communicate and reason.
+Alzheimer's disease The most common form of dementia.
+A condition that can impact many different functions of the brain.
+People with Alzheimer's disease typically experience a gradual decline in their ability to remember, think, communicate and apply judgement.
+Symptoms eventually grow severe enough to interfere with daily tasks.

 Amputation Refers to the removal of a limb or part of a limb (like a finger or toe).

-Aneurysm A swelling or bulge of the wall of an artery.
+Aneurysm A swelling or bulge in the wall of an artery.

-Anxiety Anxiety is the body's physical response to fear and can include symptoms like a racing heart, sweaty palms and "butterflies in your stomach".
+Anxiety Anxiousness Anxiety is the body's physical response to worry, unease or fear.
+It can include symptoms like a racing heart, sweaty palms and "butterflies in your stomach".
 Everyone experiences some anxiety in life, however anxiety disorders involve anxiety symptoms that are overly persistent, extreme for the situation and/or difficult to control.

 Appendicitis Inflammation of the appendix.
-Is a potentially serious medical condition and it's not unsual for the appendix to be removed in order to treat it.
+Is a potentially serious medical condition and it's not unusual for the appendix to be removed in order to treat it.

 Appendix It's located in your lower right abdomen and connected to your large intestine.